Entropy stable non-oscillatory fluxes: An optimized wedding of entropy conservative flux with non-oscillatory flux: Non-Oscillatory Schemes

 \section{Non-Oscillatory Schemes}

-This section present a quick review of class of prevailing non-oscillatory schemes.
-Note that, oscillatory approximations for discontinuous solution of \eqref{conservation_laws} can not be considered as admissible solution since it violets the following global maximum principle satisfied by the its physically admissible solution.
-In scalar case it is given as,
+Here we present a quick review of class of prevailing non-oscillatory schemes.
+Note that, oscillatory approximations for discontinuous solution of \eqref{conservation_laws} can not be considered as admissible solution even for scalar case since it violates the following global maximum principle MP satisfied by the its physically admissible solution.
+In scalar case MP is given as,

-Examples of Maximum principle \eqref{mp} satisfying schemes are monotone schemes \cite{crandall1979monotone}, total variation diminishing (TVD) schemes \cite{Harten1984,sweby1984high, ZhangTVD,Goodman}.
-Apart from these other non-oscillatory schemes which do not strictly follow maximum principle but practically give excellent non-oscillatory numerical results are uniformly non-oscillatory scheme \cite{HartenOsher}, Essentially non-oscillatory (ENO) and weighted ENO schemes \cite{SHU1988439,Shu1997, Shu2009} and references therein.
+We call a scheme non-oscillatory in the sense that the discrete solution satisfies either the maximum principle \eqref{mp} or the number of extrema of the discrete solution is not increasing in time as defined in \cite{HartenOsher}.
+We also take the liberty to call essentially non-oscillatory (ENO) schemes as non oscillatory though they do not follow the maximum principle.
+The rationale for doing so lies in the fact that the proposed framework can lead to Monotone, TVD or essentially non-oscillatory entropy stable scheme depending on the choice of entropy conservative flux and such non-oscillatory flux (See sub-sections \ref{sec5a} and \ref{sec5b}).
+As mentioned earlier, examples of non-oscillatory schemes which Maximum principle \eqref{mp} satisfying schemes are monotone schemes \cite{crandall1979monotone}, total variation diminishing (TVD) schemes \cite{Harten1984,sweby1984high, ZhangTVD,Goodman}.
+Apart from these schemes, other non-oscillatory schemes which do not strictly follow maximum principle \cite{Zhang2011} but practically give excellent non-oscillatory numerical results are uniformly non-oscillatory scheme \cite{HartenOsher}, essentially non-oscillatory (ENO) and weighted ENO schemes \cite{SHU1988439,Shu1997, Shu2009} and references therein.
 Among these non-oscillatory schemes, ENO and WENO schemes are very attractive as they preserve formal higher order of accuracy unlike monotone and TVD schemes and are well developed now \cite{jiang1996efficient, henrick2005mapped,borges2008improved,castro2011high,ha2013improved,rathan2018modified,biswas2018accuracy,Sabana}.